-Philip Mader is a research fellow in the Business, Markets and the State research cluster, and has over 8 years’ research and consulting experience in the field of international development.
+Philip Mader is a research fellow in the Business, Markets and the State research cluster, and has over 15 years’ research and consulting experience in the field of international development.

-His research areas include political economy, finance and development, youth employment, management of public goods, financialisation, financial inclusion and financial literacy, and private governance and standards.
+His research areas include political economy, digital finance and development, taxation, youth employment, financialisation, financial inclusion and, more broadly, the politics of market-oriented interventions in development.
+He has led impact evaluations of financial inclusion and Solidarity Groups for European and international funders.
 His prior research, which focused on microfinance and its connections with poverty and financial markets, was awarded two major PhD prizes.
-He has research and consulting experience in India and for UK funders, and has been invited to speak at academic and practitioner events on several continents.
+He has research and consulting experience in India and sub-Saharan Africa, and has been invited to speak at academic and practitioner events on all continents.

+Phil teaches economics, political economy and social development topics at IDS.
 He previously taught sociology, political economy and theory of knowledge at IDS and the Universities of Cologne and Basel.

-Student surgeries: 16:00-17:00 on Wednesdays during term time; please e-mail for an appointment.
+Office hours for students: 9:00-10:00 on Wednesdays during term time; please e-mail in advance for an appointment.

 International talks and lectures